mrpapercut/nonalpha-js-obfuscator/README.md

 #### toString, escape and unescape
-To call every other character that isn't covered earlier, we can use 3 functions: `toString`, `escape`, and `unescape` Because these functions are quite long and not every character should always be available, the generator will check if these functions need to be included
+To call every other character that isn't covered earlier, we can use 3 functions: `toString`, `escape`, and `unescape` Because these functions are quite long and not every character is always required, the generator will check if these functions need to be included

 First we will build 'toString', so we can use the function `(number)['toString'](radix)`.
 See bottom for full toString table
 ```javascript